Neonatal sepsis is an infection in a newborn baby’s blood. It can appear any time from the first day after birth to at least 28 days.

 - Bruising or bleeding

-- Fast breathing, problems breathing, or periods of no breathing
+- Fast breathing, problems breathing, or times when they are not breathing

 - Swollen belly

-- Lumbar puncture to check the fluid around the brain and spinal cord
+- Fluid around the brain and spinal cord

 American Congress of Obstetricians and Gynecologists http://www.acog.org